Iam-M-i-r-z-a/DLVAIA/README.md

 ## 🎯 Challenges You'll Explore

-DLVAIA specifically features and allows you to experiment with the following OWASP Top 10 LLM vulnerabilities:
+DLVAIA specifically features and allows you to experiment some of OWASP Top 10 LLM vulnerabilities:

 * **Prompt Injection:** Manipulating the model's output through crafted inputs.
 * **Insecure Output Handling:** Exploiting how the application processes and displays LLM responses.